neondatabase/website/content/docs/guides/neon-authorize.md

 ## When to rely on RLS

 For early-stage applications, **RLS** might offer all the security you need to scale your project.
 For more mature applications or architectures where multiple backends read from the same database, RLS centralizes authorization rules within the database itself.
-This way, every service that accesses your database can benefit from secure, consistent access controls without needing to reimplement them individually.
+This way, every service that accesses your database can benefit from secure, consistent access controls without needing to reimplement them individually in each connecting application.

 RLS can also act as a backstop or final guarantee to prevent data leaks.
 Even if other security layers fail — for example, a front-end component exposes access to a part of your app that it shouldn't, or your backend misapplies authorization — RLS ensures that unauthorized users will not be able to interact with your data.
 In these cases, the exposed action will fail, protecting your sensitive database-backed resources.